MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: Experiments

 \subsection{Ablation studies}

-\textbf{Different pre-trained models.} We have tested different pre-trained models for MVS in Tab.~\ref{tab:ablations}, which include ResNet50~\cite{he2016identity}, DINO~\cite{caron2021emerging}, MAE~\cite{he2021masked}, and Twins~\cite{chu2021twins}.
-Our baseline method is a 4-stage MVS model with visibility modules~\cite{zhang2020visibility} and the random cropping~\cite{mi2021generalized}.
-From Tab.~\ref{tab:ablations}, ResNet50 improves the depth but fails to reduce the overall error of point clouds.
+\textbf{Different pre-trained models.} We have tested different pre-trained models for MVS in Tab.~\ref{tab:ablations}, which include ResNet50~\citep{he2016identity}, DINO~\citep{caron2021emerging}, MAE~\citep{he2021masked}, and Twins~\citep{chu2021twins}.
+Note that both ResNet50 and Twins are trainable, while DINO and MAE are frozen.
+Our baseline method is a 4-stage cascaded MVS model with visibility modules~\citep{zhang2020visibility} and the random cropping~\citep{mi2021generalized}.
+From Tab.~\ref{tab:ablations}, ResNet50 in row2 improves the depth but fails to reduce the overall error of point clouds.
 Because CNN-based pre-training can not learn proper features from reflection and texture-less areas, which causes discouraged metrics for these scans and leads to even worse results in point clouds as shown in Fig.~\ref{fig:dtu_qua1}.
-Our MVSFormers can improve the baseline even without the multi-scale training.
-For the comparisons among pre-trained ViTs with the multi-scale training strategy, both DINO-small and MAE-base are freezed during the training.
-But DINO-small achieves better performance with fewer parameters, which is benefited by the multi-crop~\cite{caron2020unsupervised} and our proposed attention based GLU.
+Our MVSFormers (row4 and row9 of Tab.~\ref{tab:ablations}) can improve the baseline even without the multi-scale training.
+For the comparisons among frozen pre-trained ViTs with the multi-scale training strategy, DINO-small achieves better performance with fewer parameters compared with MAE-base, which is benefited by the multi-crop~\citep{caron2020unsupervised} and the proposed attention based GLU.
 Although REG based methods enjoy slightly better depth, they fail to reconstruct proper point clouds with proper confidence.
-MVSFormer-H and -P achieve the best results in point cloud and depth respectively.
+The Twins and DINO based MVSFormers achieve the best results in point cloud and depth respectively, while the pre-trained ResNet50 based model with all other tricks (row3 of Tab.~\ref{tab:ablations}) fails to produce competitive results.
+Detailed comparison among MVSFormers and ResNet are discussed in Sec.~\ref{sec:appendix_resnet50_discussion}.
+The computation and GPU memory cost of different pre-trained MVS methods are discussed in Sec.~\ref{sec:appendix_efficiency}.

-\textbf{Multi-scale training.} From Tab.~\ref{tab:ablations}, both MVSFormer-P and -H achieve considerable improvements from the multi-scale training, while CNN-based ResNet50 fails to be benefited a lot from it.
-Besides, the multi-scale strategy also outperforms high-resolution finetuning (HR-FT) for MVSFormer.
+\textbf{Multi-scale training.} From Tab.~\ref{tab:ablations}, both Twins and DINO based MVSFormers achieve considerable improvements from the multi-scale training.
+Especially, the trainable Twins enjoys much more benefits (0.19 in the overall error).
+Because of the spatial invariance, CNN-based ResNet50 basically can not be benefited from multi-scale training (row3).
+Besides, we also compare multi-scale strategy with high-resolution finetuning (HR-FT), \emph{i.e.}, finetuning the model with fixed 1024$\times$1280 images for another 5 epochs.
+But HR-FT produce inferior results compared with the multi-scale one.
+We think that finetuning on a specific resolution still suffers from the spatial overfitting to attention blocks, which limits the generalization of ViTs for various image scales.